 Bobcat manufactures their equipment worldwide, including in US and North American facilities.
 Most Bobcat machines are assembled in the US, but use both domestic and global materials.

-Bobcat is also owned by a Korean company (Doosan Infracore) and has their corporate headquarters in Korea.
+Bobcat is also owned by a Korean company (Doosan Infracore) and has its corporate headquarters in Korea.
 Doosan bought Bobcat for $4.9 billion in 2007.
 Before that sale, Ingersoll Rand (headquartered in Davidson, NC) owned the brand since 1995.
-So, Bobcat is no longer an American-owned company, which turns a lot of people off immediately.
+So, Bobcat is no longer an American-owned company, which immediately turns a lot of people off.

 However, the company offers a respectable amount of information on its many locations.
 You can even find a pin-point map easily on their website.